 Baby Research Center Nijmegen

-If you have a child between the ages of 4 and 36 months, and you would like to participate, please get in touch with us.
+If you are pregnant or have a child under the age of 6 years and you would like to participate, please get in touch with us.
 You can also use the registration form.
 Use the menu on the left for more information on our research methods, the babylab team, and a typical visit to the BRC.